Bhaskers-Blu-Org2/vscode-zoom/README.md

 # Persistent Zoom for Visual Studio Code

-> With Visual Studio Code v0.10.6 this extension is deprecated in favor of the built in [persisted zoom level setting](https://code.visualstudio.com/Updates#_persisted-zoom-level).
+> **IMPORTANT!** With Visual Studio Code v0.10.6 this extension is deprecated in favor of the built in [persisted zoom level setting](https://code.visualstudio.com/Updates#_persisted-zoom-level).

 >Simply replace `vscodeZoom.level` with `window.zoomLevel`!